stevedonovan/moi/readme.md

 `rc` variable - if non-zero, subsequent commands will not run.
 So in this case we can be sure that the version is _only_ set if the install command succeeds.

+The filter means that remotes are only updated if they do not have the package name as a key, or the value of that key does not match the desired version.

 ```
 scratch$ alias jessie='moi -f name=jessie'
 scratch$ jessie deb